 - decreased range of motion

-People can usually expect to stay in the hospital for 2 days or fewer after a mastectomy.
+People can usually expect to stay in the hospital for

 If they have breast reconstruction at the same time, they may stay longer, anywhere from 2 days for an implant up to a week for reconstruction with the patient’s own tissue.